matthiasmullie/mullie.eu/_posts/2023-01-30-how-to-prevent-form-spam.md

 Note that some bots are able to solve certain captcha implementations already, so this too is not necessarily a silver bullet.
-Nothing will ever be: bots adapt and all that we can do is add more hurdles for them to just over, ideally without too much impact on actual human users.
+Nothing will ever be: bots adapt and all that we can do is add more hurdles for them to jump over, ideally without too much impact on actual human users.

 If you want to pursue implementing captchas in your form, you may want to look into